a) I have a Bachelor's Degree in non IT/Comp Science/ Computing. Will 2 years of relevant working experience suffice?

 b) I do not have a Bachelor's (Honours) Degree in IT/Comp Science/Computing.
 But the Bachelor (Honours) that I have completed includes a major in Computing.
 Am I eligible for the programme?
 Do I need to have working experience?

-Ans: If your major is sufficiently computer based (as decided by the School), then you do not need working experience.
+Ans: If your major is sufficiently computing-based (as decided by the School), then you do not need working experience.
 Otherwise, yes.

 c) Is the related job experience gained (before a BacheIor's degree is obtained) included in the "2 years IT related job experience" as stated in the requirements?